-When a newer all porcelain crown or veneer chips or fractures, it is likely that the break occurred in the superficial veneering porcelain.
+When a more contemporary version of an all porcelain crown or veneer chips or fractures, it is likely that the break occurred in the superficial veneering porcelain.
 It is the veneering porcelain that is the weak link in all of these systems.
 E Max Monolithic does not have a veneering porcelain.
 Unlike the other systems, the EMax HT (high translucency) coping material can be used without a veneering layer due to improved optical characteristics.
 This coping material can be used alone to create veneers or crowns suitable for grinders.
 This restorative option is one of the most popular ceramic choices for patients who are nightime bruxers or tooth grinders.

 Empress crowns can be produced with excellent fit and the characteristics of natural teeth.
 Empress has two layers; a base coping made of medium-strength pressed ceramic, and a highly customizable superficial glass layer that can be hand stacked and fired on top of the supportive pressed base coping.
 With only modest strength, this restorative material should never be used in high occlusal risk situations.

 Many cosmetic dentists feel that this is the most beautiful porcelain.
 This custom stacked monolithic ceramic (one layer or no supportive base coping) is difficult to work with and requires the technician to have very high skills.
 Only high end dentists will use this ceramic system.
 These restorations are very technique sensitive to place and are more costly to produce in the laboratory.